Did you know you can pay under $500 for a heavy duty modular power rack that could reasonably be sold for hundreds more?

 Easy Deconstruction for Transportation

 The rack is held together with 5/8’’ bolts and can be broken down into several pieces for easy transportation.

 If you want a better idea of the relative ease of assembly/disassembly, here’s the instruction manual.

 Strong 11 Gauge Steel Frame

 Don’t let the easy deconstruction of the rack fool you.
 Each piece is made up of high quality 11 gauge steel.
 This is a gold standard to ensure your rack can withstand heavy use and abuse.

 Yes, there are power racks on the market made from thicker steel.
 Namely, 7-gauge steel.
 However, that’s overkill for the vast majority of lifters.
 7-gauge racks are usually only necessary in high-traffic commercial gyms, serious strength-oriented gyms or high-level sports training facilities.

 The 11-gauge steel tubes that make up the power rack frame are 2 inches by 3 inches.
-Just about any other rack you'll find in this price range will be 2" x 2".
+Many other power racks in the budget price range are 2″x2″.

 The extra inch in the tubing dimension – when combined with the 11-gauge thickness – make the T-3 power rack sturdy enough for commercial use.